AbstractSDK/cw-orchestrator/docs/src/contracts/index.md

 - Write integration tests for your contract.
 - Write executables for interacting with your contract.

-In order to ensure that the code snippets shown here are correct we'll be using the counter contract provided in the [`cw-orch` Github repository](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter) as the source for our code-snippets.
-You can find the contract [here](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter).
+In order to ensure that the code snippets shown here are correct we'll be using the counter contract provided in the <a href="https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter" target="_blank">`cw-orch` Github repository</a> as the source for our code-snippets.
+You can find the contract <a href="https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter" target="_blank">here</a>.

 ## Prerequisites